chrisgrieser/finder-vim-mode/README.md

-# Vim Mode for macOS Finder
+# Vim Mode for Finder
 Feature-rich control of macOS Finder without the mouse, inspired by vim and ranger.